 20438 Cytochrome P450 Genotyping

-- Genetic testing of individuals with infantile- and early childhood-onset epilepsy syndromes (< 12 years of age) in which epilepsy is the core clinical symptom meets MEDICALLY NECESSARY criteria in any of the following situations.
+- Genetic testing for mutations associated with infantile- and early childhood-onset epilepsy syndromes in individuals with infantile- and early-childhood-onset epilepsy syndromes in which epilepsy is the core clinical symptom is considered MEDICALLY NECESSARY if positive test results may:

-- SCN1A testing in SCN1A-Related Seizure Disorders; or
+- SCN1A testing in assessment for SCN1A-Related Seizure Disorders; or

-- SLC2A1 testing in Glucose Transporter Type 1 Deficiency Syndrome
+- SLC2A1 testing in assessment of Glucose Transporter Type 1 Deficiency Syndrome; or

 - PCDH19 testing for evaluation of epilepsy female-restricted with mental retardation (EFMR)